Pupil Premium and Sports Funding

 - £935 for pupils in year 7 to year 11

-Schools will also receive £1,900 for each pupil identified in the spring school census as having left local-authority care because of one of the following:
+Schools will also receive £300 for children of Service Personnel and £1,900 for each pupil identified in the spring school census as having left local-authority care because of one of the following:

 - a special guardianship order